BYU-Baja/telemetry/README.md

+# Telemetry

 The telemetry code repo contains all the code to gather and transmit sensor data for the BYU baja vehicle.

-<b>Structure:</b>
+This is a platform io project.
+PlatformIO is just way to write code that is much easier to modify than Arduino's ino.
+Also it sets up much better with vscode.

+## Structure

 ```
 Main.cpp{